pit-ray/win-vind/README.md

 - secure text analyzing system

 #### Useful
-- By one key + mouse clicking, transitions Editor-Mode for a target window.
-(If change a selected window, turn off Editor-Mode.)
 - setting of an initial mode
 - config's saving system when reinstall
 - adopt JSON instead of XML